 4. JOURNALISM AND SOCIAL MEDIA: OPPORTUNITIES, CHALLENGES, AND EVOLVING ROLES

 Social media has dramatically changed both the nature of journalism and the role of the journalist.
-While networks like Twitter (now X), Facebook, Instagram, and TikTok were once dismissed as places to kill time chatting with friends, they have since emerged becamemain channels for the spread of news and the public representation of topics.
+While networks like Twitter (now X), Facebook, Instagram, and TikTok were once dismissed as places to kill time chatting with friends, they have since emerged became main channels for the spread of news and the public representation of topics.
 These platforms have become tools that are essential for journalists, helping journalists’ storytelling, conducting real-time reporting, audience engagement, and content distribution (Omar et al., 2025).

 One of the good things about social media is that it allows for immediate access to the news.
 Reporters are now able to live-tweet actions, live-stream events on the ground, and communicate directly to readers without the need for a middleman-style editorial process (Syan, 2017).
 And of course, on-the-street journalism is more interactive, thanks to social media, tweeting out your questions for activists, replies to readers, comments on your story, direct messages, and polls, etc. Platforms also allow for crowdsourcing of content and eyewitness reports, which have proven particularly useful during crises, protests, or natural disasters (Allan, 2013; Yaqub et al., 2024a).